andrewdavis23/planet-of-the-scrapes/README.md

 3. Change environment path to new location.
 In VS Code: CTRL + SHIFT + P, type "Python: Select Interpretor".
 Navigate to virtual environment folder (scrapYard > Scripts > python.exe).

 4. Install scrapy to environment library.
-For some reason, I had to force pip to install to virtual environment.
+The target is where pip will install the virtual environment.

 ```cmd
 pip install --target=C:\...\scrapYard\Lib\site-packages scrapy